oadpoaw/disclosure/README.md

 # For a new event
 ```

-# What Databses does it support?
+# What Databases does it support?

 ### • [SQLite](https://www.sqlite.org/index.html)
 ### • [PostgreSQL](https://www.postgresql.org/)